subelsky/redshift_presentation/README.md

 # Disadvantages / Considerations

 * No UPSERT
-* Not cheap to upgrade, big cost jump to larger nodes
+* Big cost jump to larger nodes
 * Loading kind of slow for large numbers of small files
+* Consider other competitors
-* May want to consider other competitors like Snowflake, Splout, AtomicDB
+  * Snowflake, Splout, AtomicDB
 * TSV/CSV/JSON not great for typed data

 ---